Letters from my Ex-Boyfriend

 "Stuff on Native American identity and activism, writing that speaks out against violence, especially against women, stuff on the UC Irvine hunger strike, a review of “Strange Days” that criticizes it for it’s brutal portrayl of rape and other acts of violence against women, tons of animal rights stuff, herbal rememdies, short band bios, various writing from the different Lucid Nation members.
 They are a band, as well, and their new CD is really great L7-ish punk + rock.
 5 1/2” x 8 1/2”, 60 pages." (from Riot Grrrl Review #3 http://us.geocities.com/marmaladejackson/four.html)

-To order issue #
+To order issue #1, write to:

 1015 N. Kings Road #313